hyperspy/hyperspy/doc/user_guide/getting_started.rst

 Starting hyperspy
 -----------------

-HyperSpy is a Python library to analyze multidimensional.
+HyperSpy is a Python library to analyze multidimensional data.
 HyperSpy does not have a GUI.
 Instead, the most common way of running HyperSpy is interactively using the wonderful interactive computing package `IPython
 <http://ipython.org>`_.
 In this section we describe the different ways to start